Oniup/Kryos/CONTRIBUTE.md

     ```
     <action><object><attribute/state>();
     ```
-* Try to follow the common pattern as the rest of the codebase to be consistant
+* Try to follow the common pattern as the rest of the codebase to be consistent
 * Prefix pointer functions with `PFN_`.